Generate YouTube Shorts from Long Videos with the OpusClip API

 How the OpusClip Shorts workflow will work

-The OpusClip API is currently in early access.
+The OpusClip API is generally available.
 The Shorts workflow is built around:

 • YouTube URL as native input (no manual download)